awslabs/multi-model-server/docs/configuration.md

 MMS use a `config.properties` file to store configurations.
 MMS use following order to locate this `config.properties` file:
 1. if `MMS_CONFIG_FILE` environment variable is set, MMS will load the configuration from the environment variable.
-2. if `--mms-config` parameter is passed to `mxnet-model-server`, MMS will load the configuration from the parameter.
+2. if `--mms-config` parameter is passed to `multi-model-server`, MMS will load the configuration from the parameter.
-3. if there is a `config.properties` in current folder where user start the `mxnet-model-server`, MMS will load the `config.properties` file form current working directory.
+3. if there is a `config.properties` in current folder where user start the `multi-model-server`, MMS will load the `config.properties` file form current working directory.
 4. If none of above is specified, MMS will load built-in configuration with default values.

 **Note:** Docker image that MMS provided has slightly different default value.